iiiieo/Dijkstra-algorithm-Js/README.md

 ## License <a name = "license"></a>

 Distributed under the MIT License.
+See "LICENSE.txt" for more information.